CobaltDataNet/.github/profile/README.md

-## Hi there 👋

-CobaltDataNet is a full-stack organization at the intersection of artificial intelligence, cloud computing, data engineering, and network solutions.
-We develop innovative tools and platforms that push the boundaries of what's possible in today's technology landscape.

 ### Featured Projects

 - [**ipcolor**](https://github.com/CobaltDataNet/ipcolor) - A colorful iproute2 wrapper that makes network command outputs easier to read and understand.
 Built with Shell and licensed under MIT.